 (c) by other means that, in the opinion of the decision maker, is sufficient to notify persons to whom the decision applies.

+[Regulation 479 amended: SL 2022/174 r.
+19.]

 480. Reconsideration of reviewable decisions

 (1) A person affected by a reviewable decision may request the decision maker in writing to reconsider the decision.